IPcorps/WebDevSynergy/README.md

 3| Open your console and **navigate to the unzipped folder**, where run the command  _**npm install**_ to initialize the environment and load the necessary modules.|![04](https://user-images.githubusercontent.com/5076458/110135037-1c3ef880-7ddf-11eb-9054-96694d3ed05b.jpg)
 4| To start, use the following commands:<br>&nbsp;&nbsp;&nbsp;* Starting a "live server" - **npm run rls**.<br>&nbsp;&nbsp;&nbsp;* Starting file monitoring and compiling: typescript -> javascript, pug -> html, etc. - **npm run rfw**.<br>&nbsp;&nbsp;&nbsp;* If necessary show the development result (you need an already working "live server") - **npm run lt**.
 As a result, you will get a temporary link that you can share, and by which everyone can go to the running " live server" |![05](https://user-images.githubusercontent.com/5076458/110136489-ccf9c780-7de0-11eb-8f44-238394d84fcd.jpg)

-And yes, that's all! 🤠 Your development application will be located in the _app_ folder.
+Your development application will be located in the _app_ folder (it's customizable).
 Now open, for example, in notepad the _main.ts_ file from the _app_ folder, change it and save it.
 You will see how the page in the browser refreshes and displays the changes.

-# Under the hood.
+# "Under the hood".

  How it works.
 Saving files with _.ts_, _.pug_, and other extensions is tracked by [Gulp](https://gulpjs.com/) and immediately translated to _.js_, _.​​html_ and other, respectively.
 In turn, changes in the files with the _.js_, _.html_ and other extensions are monitored by [Browsersync](https://www.browsersync.io/), which will immediately refresh the page in the browser.
 You can organize your files into separate folders within _app_, [Gulp](https://gulpjs.com/) will always create a final file next to the original.
-It's simple, isn't it? 🤓

-# And as an addition.
+# Note.

 Using the features of [Gulp](https://gulpjs.com/), you can add any functionality you need.
 It shouldn't be difficult to understand the structure of the code in the _gulpfile.js_ folder.
 [Browsersync](https://www.browsersync.io/) and [Gulp](https://gulpjs.com/) are much more powerful than the capabilities used here.
 But that's another story, which you can learn more about on their official pages.